9nut/IDRIS-OS-for-Atari-ST/README.md

 drive.

 ## Hard Disk Installation
+Follow the instructions in the "Idris Installation Guide for the Atari ST" in `docs`.

 Hatari ACSI hard disk emulation doesn't seem to agree with Idris's ACSI driver.
 Idris is known to work with real Atari ACSI disks such as the SH205.
 Normally the `BuildHard` script would be used to create a filesystem on the 3rd partition of the hard drive (`/dev/hdroot`).
 The